While course offerings vary to stay current with market trends, sample electives are available.

 Prerequisite: MGO 630.

 This course focuses on purchasing and supply management principles and practices in the context of global supply chains.
-Purchasing is important because the value of materials procured in manufacturing, and service supply chains such as retail, can make up more than 65 percent of the cost of the goods sold.
+Purchasing is important because the value of materials procured in manufacturing, and service supply chains such as retail, can make up more than 65% of the cost of the goods sold.
 Given the globalization of supply sources, it has become increasingly necessary to understand the complexities of global supply markets, cross-border legal aspects of purchasing, global vendor development, systematic reduction of supply risk, strategic alliances and supply network building, vendor managed inventory (VMI) contracts, and new forms of negotiation strategies with suppliers.
 Purchasing practices to support lean organizations to ensure just-in-time delivery on a global basis are also covered.
 In addition, given the growth of internet technology, e-commerce technologies to support purchasing, and supplier relationship management (SRM) systems are also covered.

 Prerequisite: MGO 630.